mbz4/Technical_Interview/Circuit_Design_Task/README.md

 ---
 ### Disclaimer:
-- my electronics & ECAD level is very much grassroots, despite many years of studies & tinkering
 - Below is my best attempt at solving the given challenges
-- I am interested in improving my electronics skills
+- I am always dedicated to learning more about electronics

 ---